 The survey results indicate that the percentage of home-based work trips made by biking will increase—matching the intense interest in bicycling for recreational and utilitarian purposes over recent months.
 Even if this reflects the acceleration of a trend that was already underway, it may behoove local communities to consider a similar acceleration of plans to provide more continuity of their bicycle routes, pay more attention to the safety and comfort of people biking to work, and devote budget for higher levels of attention to the maintenance and operation of bicycle facilities

-What might this mean for… your office capacity?
+What might COVID-19 mean for… your office capacity?

 We expect that companies where telecommuting is encouraged will right-size their space requirements to match the number of staff that will be at the office on a typical day.